swapp-ai/ifc-docs/README.md

 **Key Points:**

 - Hierarchical relationships are represented using `IfcRelAggregates`.
-- The top-level `DocumentSet` is an `IfcGroup`.
-All subordinate items (Sheet, ViewPort, View, Annotation elements) are represented as `IfcAnnotation` entities.
+- The top-level `DocumentSet` is a top-level `IfcAnnotation`.
+- All subordinate items (Sheet, ViewPort, View, Annotation elements) are represented as `IfcAnnotation` entities.
 - Geometries follow IFC conventions.
 Each annotation’s geometry is defined in a suitable coordinate system, with transforms (`IfcLocalPlacement` and `IfcAxis2Placement3D`) capturing translation, rotation, and possibly uniform scaling relative to its parent.